YuvrajShivtare/DataStructures/Assignment 7/README.md

 Use your matrix class to solve the system Mx=b.
 Print x to the screen.

-You can find a sample file, mat.dat, here.
+You can find a sample file at: https://github.com/StevensDeptECE/CPE593/blob/master/Matrices/mat.dat